Chicago Shoplifting Attorney

-The definition and penalties for retail theft are set out in 720 ILCS 5/16-25, which states that it is illegal to do any of the following with the intent of depriving a merchant of the full retail value of a product:
+Under Illinois statute 720 ILCS 5/16-25, retail theft or shoplifting is defined as any of the following acts with the intent of depriving a merchant of the full retail value of a product:

-- Take merchandise from a retail store without paying for it
+- Taking merchandise from a retail store without paying for it

-- Switch goods from one container to another
+- Switching goods from one container to another

 - “Under-ring” an item if you are a store employee